Maritime Captain Somaasundram s/o Sinnathamby Called to The Bar

 La Salle and Where It All Began

-One of our former La Salle School teachers, Mr Nurmal Singh, was there too, beaming with pride for Soma.
+One of our former La Salle School teachers, Mr Nermal Singh, was there too, beaming with pride for Soma.
 La Salle was never just a school to us.
 It was where everything began, where childhood was shaped by laughter, imagination, and endless outdoor games that seemed to stretch whole afternoons into something timeless.
 It was an environment that steadily shaped who we were becoming.

 The original La Salle School in Ayer Itam was founded in the early 1960s under the vision of the La Salle Brothers, guided by the motto “Seek the Truth".
 It was officially declared open by the Most Honourable Brother Nicet Joseph, Superior General of the Brothers.
 Well received by the community, the school’s enrolment quickly grew to around 900 students within a few years, eventually offering classes from Standard 1 to Form 3 and serving as an important feeder school for St. Xavier’s Institution.

 La Salle lower secondary school teachers: standing from left: Mr Patrick Aiyathurai, En.
-Jaafar Din, Mr Chee Thoe Lay, Mr Ng Sen Yew, Mr Nurmal Singh, Chief clerk – Mr Arumugam, Mr Cheong Choi Lai, Mr Ng Kok Lum, Mr Lam See Yee; seated from left: Mrs Ooi, Mrs Lee Ewe Eong, Colin Andrew, Mr Khoo Beng Poh, Mrs Lim, Cikgu Jamilah; not in the photo: Ms Badhirama
+Jaafar Din, Mr Chee Thoe Lay, Mr Ng Sen Yew, Mr Nermal Singh, Chief clerk – Mr Arumugam, Mr Cheong Choi Lai, Mr Ng Kok Lum, Mr Lam See Yee; seated from left: Mrs Ooi, Mrs Lee Ewe Eong, Colin Andrew, Mr Khoo Beng Poh, Mrs Lim, Cikgu Jamilah; not in the photo: Ms Badhirama

 By the early 1970s, the original Ayer Itam building was demolished due to structural concerns.
 Teaching continued in borrowed premises at SRK Batu Lanchang and SMK Georgetown.
 Soma and I were part of this later chapter, what we often half-jokingly referred to as the “squatting” years of La Salle.
 Despite the temporary settings, our results remained strong, and we carried with us a distinctly La Sallian spirit, a sense of discipline, curiosity, and resilience that defined us.
 Above all, it gave us something no syllabus could fully capture.
 This extended chapter eventually came to an end when the school was phased out in 1984.